GMOD/Apollo3/packages/website/docs/cli/feature.md

 DESCRIPTION
   Get check results

-  Use this command to view which features fail checks along with the reason for failing.
-Use `apollo assembly check` for managing which checks should be applied to an assembly
+  Use this command to view which features fail checks along with the reason for failing.Use `apollo assembly check` for managing which checks should be applied to an assembly

 EXAMPLES
   Get all check results in the database: